DMVis/DMVis/documentation/components/Icon.md

 They can be accessed by importing the enum `IconType` and using it as the type of the `type` attribute.
 An example is `IconType.Sort`.

-# Required Attributes
+## Required Attributes

-## x
+### x

 - Type: `number`

-X-coordinate of the icon.
+The x-coordinate of the icon.

-## y
+### y

 - Type: `number`

-Y-coordinate of the icon.
+The y-coordinate of the icon.

-## icon
+### icon

-- Type: `string`|`IconType`
+- Type: `IconType` | `string`

-Name of the icon to display.
-This can be either one of the supported icons (specified as IconType) or an SVG path with your own icon (specified as string).
+The type of icon to display.
+This can be either one of the supported icons (specified as `IconType`) or an SVG path with your own icon (specified as string).
 The icon is 25px by 25px, so you may need to adjust the path to fit within these dimensions.

-# Optional Attributes
+## Optional Attributes

-## color
+### color

 - Type: `string`
 - Default: `#000000`

-Colour of the icon.
+The colour of the icon.
+Valid inputs include CSS colours specified as a string.

-# Events
+## Events

 This component emits the following events: